How Choosing the Right Materials Can Prevent DNA Specimen Degradation

 Another option for keeping your swabs protected against cross-contamination is using plastic transport tubes.
 The swab attaches to a cap and is inserted into a tube, much like a test-tube.
 A label affixed to the outside of the tube allows for data to be written about the specimen collected.
 Dry Transport Swabs include their own transport tubes for safe travel and are available with different tip materials such as calcium alginate, cotton, flocked, foam, polyester, and rayon.

-Whichever option you select, Harmony Business Supplies has all of the right products to help you handle and transport DNA specimens as efficiently as possible.
+Whichever option you select, Harmony Lab & Safety Supplies has all of the right products to help you handle and transport DNA specimens as efficiently as possible.
 You can view their vast array of options online now, or get in touch with a product specialist for more information.